Annie’s Conversations

 Annie’s Project has proudly partnered with Nebreska Women in Agriculture and its Book Club!
 Each quarter a new book is selected that is not only a good read, but will also help you acquire or develop skills or perspective needed to navigate your personal agricultural experiences.

-FVC – QPR suicide prevention training
+QPR Suicide prevention training

 This training is for anyone who is, works with or knows a farmer veteran, or farmers, or veterans, or anyone.
 For many people QPR is a very accessible way to receive an introduction to suicide prevention.
 Together we can help prevent suicide.